Equipment Management

 What is equipment maintenance?

-Equipment maintenance involves regular inspection, servicing, and repair of machinery and tools used to manufacture medical devices.
-The primary objectives are to ensure operational efficiency, prevent breakdowns, and extend the lifespan of equipment.
+Equipment maintenance involves regular inspection, servicing, and repairing machinery and tools used to manufacture medical devices.
+The objective is to ensure operational efficiency, prevent breakdowns, and extend the lifespan of equipment.

 • Preventive Maintenance: Routine checks and servicing performed at predetermined intervals to prevent equipment failure.
 This includes cleaning, lubrication, part replacement, and software updates.